vgao111/Outages-Analysis/README.md

 1. I started my data cleaning process by creating a copy of the original dataframe, in case If I make any mistakes along the way I can refer back to it again.
 2. I then dropped all columns that are irrelevant to my research question and my analysis.
 The columns I kept are the same columns displayed in the table above.
-3. I then drop rows where the ==OUTAGE.DURATION== values are 0 or nan because it is highly implausible for a major outage to be 0 minutes of length.
-I also drop rows with nan ==OUTAGE.DURATION== values because ==OUTAGE.DURATION== is the variable we are trying to predict in the later steps.
+3. I then drop rows where the `OUTAGE.DURATION` values are 0 or nan because it is highly implausible for a major outage to be 0 minutes of length.
+I also drop rows with nan `OUTAGE.DURATION` values because `OUTAGE.DURATION` is the variable we are trying to predict in the later steps.
 4. Then I convert some columns to their appropiate types as needed.
-For instance, converting ==PC.REALGSP.STATE== to a column of integer values from string values make sense for easier data manipulation like arithmetics if needed in the future.
+For instance, converting `PC.REALGSP.STATE` to a column of integer values from string values make sense for easier data manipulation like arithmetics if needed in the future.

 |   YEAR | U.S._STATE   | CAUSE.CATEGORY     |   DEMAND.LOSS.MW |   CUSTOMERS.AFFECTED | CLIMATE.REGION     |   ANOMALY.LEVEL |   MONTH |   OUTAGE.DURATION |   POPULATION |   POPDEN_URBAN |   POPDEN_RURAL |   AREAPCT_URBAN |   PC.REALGSP.STATE |   TOTAL.PRICE |   TOTAL.CUSTOMERS |   TOTAL.REALGSP | DATE                |
 |-------:|:-------------|:-------------------|-----------------:|---------------------:|:-------------------|----------------:|--------:|------------------:|-------------:|---------------:|---------------:|----------------:|-------------------:|--------------:|------------------:|----------------:|:--------------------|